civicrm/civicrm-dev-docs/docs/buildkit/cividist.md

 ## CiviDist

 `cividist` generates a website with tarballs built from the official git repos ([civicrm-core.git](https://github.com/civicrm/civicrm-core.git), [civicrm-packages.git](https://github.com/civicrm/civicrm-packages.git), etc).
-It manages the CiviCRM nightly builds (http://dist.civicrm.org).
+It manages the CiviCRM [nightly builds](http://dist.civicrm.org).

 If you wish to run `cividist` with your own repos, you will need to do the some initial setup and then periodically build new tarballs.